Protecting you and your loved ones

 Our proactive approach

 RBC Wealth Management provides extensive training and support to help protect our senior and vulnerable clients.
 This includes discussing incapacity and cognitive decline in our planning process and asking all clients to provide a trusted personal contact.
 We also collaborate with community groups and local law enforcement to raise awareness, and provide leadership to solve the growing problem of financial abuse and increasing prevalence of cognitive decline.
-To learn more about proactive measures tailored to your personal situation, contact me today.
+To learn more about proactive measures tailored to your personal situation, contact us today.